‘Bye Bye Bei Bei’: Giant panda to leave National Zoo in D.C., move to China in November

 “Our team has cared for him, learned from him and, along with millions, loved watching him grow.
 We’re sad he’s leaving, but excited for the contributions he will make to the global giant panda population,” he said.
 “Bei Bei is an ambassador for conservation and part of a 47-year program that proves bringing species and habitats back from the brink is possible through global cooperation.”

 The zoo will host “Bye Bye Bei Bei” events from Nov.
-11-18 before the giant panda boards a plane and is flown to Chengdu, China, where he will be prepped to be included in the breeding program when he sexually matures, around 5 to 7 years old.
+11-18 before the giant panda boards a plane and is flown to Chengdu, where he will be prepped to be included in the breeding program when he sexually matures, around 5 to 7 years old.

 The International Union for Conservation of Nature lists giant pandas as “vulnerable” and estimates only 1,800 are left in the wild.